 Purple flowered (crocus sativus), white flowered (crocus sativus subsp. cartwrightianus albus)

 When I started with the allotment I didn’t realise you could grow saffron here.
 I’d always thought of it as a wildly expensive spice from hot, dry places, rather than a crop that was grown in the UK for hundreds of years.
 Given that saffron poached pears are so delicious, I thought it might be interesting to try it on the allotment.
 Internet wisdom says saffron only needs moving and dividing every 4 years, which also fits well with a strawberry rotation, though you can lift and divide each year.
 I’m pretty curious and usually can’t resist seeing what I have, plus the new bed has a nasty bindweed & couch grass habit I’d like to keep at bay.

 Saffron needs well-drained, well-fed soil.
 It’s used to dry, hot summers and cold winters.
 And it needs a position with a good amount of sun in the autumn when it flowers.
-It flowers over a 2-4 week period between October and November – this fluctuates a bit because flowering is triggered by Autumn’s falling temperatures and increased rain.
-In 2015 my first flower appeared on 26 September, in 2016 it was well into October.
+It flowers over a 2-4 week period between September and November – this fluctuates a bit because flowering is triggered by Autumn’s falling temperatures and increased rain.
+In 2015 my first flower appeared on 26 September, in 2016 it was well into October and in 2017 it was 21 September.